A new national campaign has been launched to give help and advice on staying safe and well this winter.

 - Try to keep as warm as you can and if possible keep rooms at 18c.

 - Eat well in winter.
 Food is a vital source of energy, which helps keep your body warm.
 Try to make sure that you have hot meals and drinks regularly throughout the day and keep active in the home if you can.

 - Help your neighbours in winter.
 Check on older neighbours or relatives to make sure they're safe and well.

 Visit NHS Choices for more advice on keeping well in winter.

 If you’re feeling unwell and you’re not sure which NHS service you need, tel: 111.

 An adviser will ask you questions to assess your symptoms and then give you the advice you need, or direct you straightaway to the best service for you in your area.

-Find out more about which health service you should be using (opens in a new window) at the NHS Stay Well website.
+Visit NHS Stay Well to find out more about which health service you should be using.